neilSchroeder/personal-projects/README.md

     misc:
         Some miscellaneous python scripts that do fun things:
-        - password_generator.py: generates a random passphrase/password with varying strengths
+        * password_generator.py: generates a random passphrase/password with varying strengths
-        - fizzbuzz.py: takes in an integer from the user and prints all fizzbuzz up to and including the integer.
+        * fizzbuzz.py: takes in an integer from the user and prints all fizzbuzz up to and including the integer.
-        - estimate_pi_mc.py: takes in an integer from the user and uses it to estimate pi using the monte-carlo approach.
+        * estimate_pi_mc.py: takes in an integer from the user and uses it to estimate pi using the monte-carlo approach.
+        * logistic.py: allows the user to play around with logistic mapping from chaos theory

 ## To Do: